Meteorite-Studio/qwe/README.md

 > ```
 #
 > [!IMPORTANT]
-> Previous Page / function .Previous -- Go back to previous page.
-Make sure the page are inside the Pages folder and set it to P1 (Default Prefix)
+> Previous Page / function .Previous -- Go back to the previous page.
+Ensure the page is inside the Pages folder and set the name to P1 (Default Prefix).
 >
 > ![image](https://github.com/user-attachments/assets/574929b4-0ee6-44e5-a53d-dbc05ccf7e89)
 > ```lua